Lesterpaintstheworld/terminal-velocity/act1_outline.md

 # Act 1 Outline for "Terminal Velocity"

 ## Act 1 Overview
-Act 1 sets the stage for the narrative, introducing key characters, establishing the world, and laying the thematic groundwork for the story.
+Act 1 sets the stage for the narrative, introducing key characters and establishing the world.
 The focus will be on the emergence of AI-driven economic systems and the societal implications that arise from this transformation, particularly through the lens of the Universal Basic Compute (UBC) framework.
+This act will explore the ethical dilemmas faced by characters as they navigate the complexities of AI integration.

 ### Key Events:
 - Introduction of the main characters and their backgrounds, including Isabella Torres, Marcus Reynolds, and Cipher.